JayJarosz/Guides/Manveers_Thundroid/thundroid_03_odroid.md

 Note: the external IP of a your home network/router can change from time to time.
 So if suddenly you can no longer login using the above command, you might just need to update the external IP in the command.
 I personally love TP-link routers because they have a mobile app from which you can see up-to-date stats on your home router (like it's current external IP) from anywhere in the world.

-# Add Safe Shutdown Script (recommended for HDD, optional for SSD)
+# Add Safe Shutdown Script (recommended for HDD)
 The Odroid manufacturer recommends applying the following script to park your hard drive for a safe shutdown.

-If you are using an SSD instead of an HDD, this does not apply to you.
+If you are using an SSD instead of an HDD, this does **not** apply to you.

 As user *admin*: